BYU-Hydroinformatics/Global_Forecast_Validation/README.md

 # Global_Forecast_Validation

 Python solution to run large scale forecast validation using data stored in NetCDF format.
+This tool is meant to be used with RAPIDpy, and should not be used with NetCDF files formatted in ways different than the RAPIDpy output.

 ## Installation
 Dependencies are listed in Requirements.txt, the following code will add them to an existing conda environment (make